angad2212/wibbl/README.md

 # Wibbl

 ## Description
-Wibbl is a [type of application (you can specify if it's for collaboration, content sharing, etc.)] that simplifies [insert functionality like communication, file sharing, etc.].
+Wibbl is a [type of application] that simplifies [insert functionality like communication, file sharing, etc.].
 The platform is designed with a minimalistic interface for ease of use and aims to improve productivity and user experience by offering [specific features or capabilities].

 ## Features
 - **User Authentication:** Secure user login and registration system.